A Cisco Router on a Residential Connection

-21 August 2023 · Updated 29 September 2025
+21 August 2023 · Updated 9 August 2026

 no ip domain lookup

-Passwords and console access
+Passwords and access:

 security passwords min-length 8